Practical randomness amplification and privatisation with implementations on quantum computers: Signalling effects in Bell tests

 \paragraph{Assumption $A$.} In the case that one does not bias the decomposition of probability distribution towards having higher weights on contributions with a positive contribution to the Bell inequality value, we get that

 Remember that the possible values that the Mermin inequality takes over all probability distributions is contained in the interval $M \in [-4,4]$ and a random sampling of contributions over the entire set of possible quantum distributions would, for example, give $M=0$.
-The random probability distribution $P_{\unit}(abc|xyz) = \frac{1}{8} \forall a,b,c,x,y,z$ is a particular case giving $M=0$ and sampling randomly over the signalling probability distribution space also gives $M=0$.
+The random probability distribution ${p}_{\unit}(abc|xyz) = \frac{1}{4} \forall a,b,c,x,y,z = x \oplus y$ is a particular case giving $M=0$ and sampling randomly over the signalling probability distribution space also gives $M=0$.
 This assumption thus means that, when signalling occurs, it does not ``sample'' more from the signalling distribution giving a positive contribution to the Mermin inequality.
-This assumption is reasonable if the user believes that the quantum device was not purposely built with signalling effects tailored to the Bell inequality that is chosen.\\
+We believe that this assumption is reasonable if the user believes that the quantum device was not purposely built with signalling effects tailored to the Bell inequality that is chosen and/or that there are no systematic forms of noise (which are captured in assumption B).\\

 Using this assumption, we therefore obtain that